meredoschi/gradcert/README.md

 Postgres 9.6.6

 ## LAST UPDATED
-*31/JAN/2018*
+*4/FEB/2018*

 ## TO-DOS

-In a future version, I plan on translating the slides (pdf document) to English and to fill in some missing i18n (activerecord model) attributes as well.
+In a future version, I plan on filling in some missing i18n (activerecord model) attributes.

 ## COPYRIGHT